ASE A1 Engine Repair Practice Test

 Answer A is wrong.
 After draining an engine's coolant, stubborn air pockets can form in the cooling system.

 Answer B is wrong.
-A leaking head gasket results in tiny air bubbles in the radiator neck, overheating, and white-colored exhaust.
+A leaking head gasket produces tiny air bubbles in the radiator neck, overheating, and white-colored exhaust.

 Answer C is wrong.
 A faulty fan motor relay is not the MOST likely answer.